coursera-dl/coursera-dl/README.md

     port
     > install py-beautifulsoup
     > install py-argparse
-    > install py24-distribute  # for "py-setuptools", the obsolete name
+    > install py-setuptools

+If you have the option, you may want to consider installing Python packages with [`pip`][17], as in it is the current [preferred method][18].
 If you are using pip, you can directly install all the dependencies from the requirements file using `pip install -r requirements.txt`.

 2\.
 Create a Coursera.org account and enroll in a class.